Disability Accommodation in University Residences

 Can I have a single room in order to have a specific study environment?

-Will I have to pay additional fees if DRS determines that I need an accommodation that typically has a fee associated (such as a single room or early arrival)?
+Will I have to pay additional fees if DAC determines that I need an accommodation that typically has a fee associated (such as a single room or early arrival)?

 No. Students with disabilities approved for housing accommodations are not subject to surcharges.